fcrespo82/flashair-simulator/README.md

     - [ ] Set system time
     - [ ] Restrict the write ability of host devices

-- [ ] Limitar as funções de acordo com a versão do firmware
+- [ ] Limit functions by the firmware version

-Toshiba FlashAir é um cartão SD com a funcionalidade Wi-Fi embutida para fácil acesso a seus arquivos.